CodeYourFuture/curriculum/content/js1/blocks/comparison/index.md

     2='Explain when to use the === operator in a program'
 +++

-Let's start with a function declaration of `formatAs12HourClock` like this:
+Let's start with a function declaration of `formatAs12HourClock`:

 ```js {linenos=table,linenostart=1}
 function formatAs12HourClock() {}